YouthBuild Grants

 Deadline Details

-Applications were due September 16, 2024.
-A similar deadline is assumed annually.
+Applications were due March 2, 2026.
+A similar deadline is anticipated, annually.

 Award Details

-Cost matching of 25% is required.
-DOL does not require any match for grants made to the governments of American Samoa, Guam, the U.S. Virgin Islands, and the Commonwealth of the Northern Mariana Islands.
-In addition, DOL does not require any match for YouthBuild grants made to Indian and Native American entities.
-However, it is encouraged that these areas leverage resources to the grant project, including dollars from federal resources or other types of contributions.
+For the purposes of this FOA, DOL does not require any match for grants made to the governments of American Samoa, Guam, the U.S. Virgin Islands, and the Commonwealth of the Northern Mariana Islands.
+In addition, DOL does not require any match for YouthBuild grants made to: Indian and Native American entities eligible for grants under Sec.
+166 of WIOA, including federally and other than federally recognized Tribes, Native American non-profit organizations, and Native Hawaiian and Alaska Native organizations.

 Related Webcasts Use the links below to view the recorded playback of these webcasts